pinakographos/Hachures/README.md

 A denser `contourInterval` means lines are trimmed/begun more often, because we check their spacing at each contour.
 This comes at a cost of more computation time, though.
 Irregular contour intervals would work here, too; it's not important that the contours be evenly spaced.
 Near the edges of a DEM, you might get some odd lines.
 I recommend generating hachures on a slightly larger area than you need them.
 I also sometimes filter out the shortest stub lines for a more visually pleasing result.

 Getting a good result takes time, and the script can run for several minutes or even hours, depending on the terrain size, and user parameters specified.
 I am working to make it more efficient, but I counsel patience in running this tool.
-The example DEM can be processed into hachures in a few minutes
+The example DEM can be processed into hachures in about 1½ on my particular computer, with the default user settings specified in the script.